TonyBUK/VMSBackup/README.md

 One very nice feature of this tool that I'm pretty proud of is the auto mode (by default) where it will attempt to auto-detect between text/binary files to produce something that's compatible with your OS of choice.

+***Updates***

+1.6 is mostly minor changes brought about by comparing with the Python Port.

+- Fixed a crashing bug where one of the backup save sets was actually crashing due to the record length apparently being larger than a block.
+- Fixed an issue where some files had record legnths of 0xFFFF.
+- Fixed some minor output issues.
+- Replaced some nonsensical linked list processing with STL Maps.
+Over time I'm probably going to leverage STL more to simplify the code, especially with string processing, as well as bring the code base more in-line with the Python Port.
+- Fixed issue in wildcards where [] was interpetted as a set, for VMS files it makes more sense to process these as literally ASCII characters.
+- Fixed issue where file formats seemed to have data in the upper nibble, masked for now.
+- Added a simple python script to make the "-F" flag more tolerable, as this will remove the file path from the file name, and actually move the files into the associated paths.
+Main reason I skipped this before was due to how OS specific some of the operations are, whereas at least with Python, someone else has dealt with all of that for me.

 ***Usage***

     VMSBackup [FILE] [-L:listoption] [-N] [-X:extractmode] [-M:mask] [-F] [-V] [-D] [-?]